• Skip to primary navigation

 Learning How to Use Buttons, Snaps, Zippers, and Buckles Through Play

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

 One of the more challenging skills to learn as far as fine motor skills are concerned is something most of us probably do daily.
 For children, learning how to use buttons, snaps, zippers, and buckles can be a huge learning curve.
-But that is were learning through play can be a huge help to them.
+But that is where learning through play can be a huge help to them.

 Learning how to use buttons, snaps, zippers, and buckles through play.